 It is best to let the cookies cool at least 5-10 minutes on the baking tray, as the cookies will harden up slightly upon cooling.
 If you have more of a sweet tooth, add in a teaspoon or two of maple syrup, agave nectar or honey (for non-vegans).
 If you don’t have any unsweetened or sweetened dry coconut flakes or shredded coconut on hand, you can omit this from the recipe.

+For best results, use oat flour in this recipe.
+However, if you don't have oat flour available, you can use white all purpose flour as a substitute.
 To make your own oat flour, blend up rolled or old-fashioned oats or quick oats in a food processor or blender until fine.
 For those who are gluten-free, choose gluten-free certified oats.

-This recipe was so easy that my child was involved in the mixing and portioning of the cookie batter onto the baking sheet (she thought it was great fun), and everyone enjoyed the results.
+If you want to be adventurous (or don’t have dried cranberries available), you can try this recipe with other types of dried fruit like diced dried mango, raisins or figs. This recipe was so easy that my child was involved in the mixing and portioning of the cookie batter onto the baking sheet (she thought it was great fun), and everyone enjoyed the results.
 Apart from the delicious taste of these cookies (warm from the oven or cold the next day) it was rewarding just to enjoy the heavenly fragrant cookie smells wafting from the oven to the rest of the house.
 And yes, you might as well make a double batch at the same time, because these little cookies do freeze well!